John Mangum is a postdoctoral researcher in the High-Efficiency Crystalline Photovoltaics and Materials Discovery groups at NREL.

 For additional information, see John Mangum's LinkedIn profile.

-Disclaimer: Any opinions expressed on LinkedIn are the author’s own, made in his/her individual capacity, and do not necessarily reflect the views of NREL.
+Disclaimer: Any opinions expressed on LinkedIn are the author’s own, made in the author's individual capacity, and do not necessarily reflect the views of NREL.

-Growth behavior and coalescence of III-V materials on nano-patterned substrates
+Defect formation mechanisms and growth behavior of III-V materials on nanopatterned and spalled substrates

 Ph.D., Materials Science, Colorado School of Mines